 If the data subject finds that the processing of their personal data is unlawful, the data subject has the right to appeal to the Data Protection Supervisor.

 Protecting the processing of personal data

 All Customs operations where personal data is processed, meet the principles of data protection by design and data protection by default.
 Customs has operational models for ensuring the obligations of the data subject and the controller.
 Personal data protection operations at Customs include: staff instructions and regulations as well as staff training; security agreements between organisations and non-disclosure agreements between persons who process personal data; status monitoring and in-house control; taking care of data security in data systems; encryption/anonymisation/pseudonymisation; audits as well as control and enforcement systems; codes of conduct as well as certificate requirements and other technical restrictions.
-Customs uses a data balance sheet process through which it compiles an annual data balance sheet that describes how it has succeeded in protecting data, and the actions required for developing data protection.

 Legislation which governs data processing within Customs